cppwfs/spring-cloud-dataflow-ui/README.md

 * execute the following:
 	* `git clean -fx`
 	* `npm install`
+* if you stashed your files executed:  `git stash pop`
 * then proceed with the build

 ## Important Build-related Configuration Files